5S — (Sort, Shine, Set in Order, Standardize, and Sustain) A method of creating a clean and orderly workplace that exposes waste and errors.

 Assessment — A systematic, independent examination that is performed at defined intervals and at sufficient frequency to determine whether actual activities comply with planned activities, are implemented effectively, and achieve objectives.
 Assessments usually include comparison of actual results to expected results.
 Types of assessments include external, internal and quality assessments, self-assessments, and peer review.

-Batch Fax Inquiries — Contacts made by MML to clients via fax versus telephone.
+Batch Fax Inquiries—Communications from MML to clients via fax.

-Calls to Client —Calls made from MML to client.
-The majority of calls are necessary to resolve discrepant information or specimen integrity issues.
+Calls to Client—Calls made from MML to client.
+The majority of calls are to resolve discrepant information or specimen integrity issues.

 Calls to MML — Incoming calls from the client to MML.

-Calls by Reason—Total number of calls for each call reason defined in call monitoring system.
+Calls by Reason—Total number of calls place and received for each call reason.
+Each call reason is defined in the call monitoring system.

 Cancelled Tests— Total number of cancelled tests.